Aurora and the Maritime Law of Negative Emissions After the Advisory Opinions: State Obligations and Sub-Seabed Storage

 20 February 2026

-This paper examines an emerging challenge in the CCS value chain: how to allocate responsibility when CO₂ from multiple emitters is physically blended and transported as a single maritime cargo.
+The talk examined an emerging challenge in the CCS value chain: how to allocate responsibility when CO₂ from multiple emitters is physically blended and transported as a single maritime cargo.
 As Northern European CCS networks scale toward multi-source hubs and cross-border shipping routes, the physical commingling of CO₂ streams creates attribution problems across three regulatory domains.

 First, the EU ETS establishes installation-level attribution through monitoring, reporting, and verification requirements, allowing operators to deduct captured CO₂ from compliance obligations.
 However, when blended cargoes suffer transport losses, the framework provides no mechanism for proportionately allocating leaked tonnage back to contributing emitters for allowance surrender.
 If five emitters ship blended CO₂ and two percent leaks in transit, existing rules cannot determine who surrenders allowances for those lost tonnes.